 You can also become physically dependent on alcohol.
 Your body acclimates to the way it functions when you’re under the influence.
 You also build up a tolerance, which means you need more of the chemical to experience the same effects as you once did.
 Eventually, you may believe you need the substance to feel normal.

-How Early Experimentation Leads to Problems Later
+How Early Experimentation with a Gateway Drug Can Lead to Problems Later

-Find Your Perfect Addiction Treatment Program
+Gateway to Recovery: Find Your Addiction Treatment Program for Drugs and Alcohol

-You may wonder, “What are gateway drugs treatment options?”
-You might also ask yourself if you need drug and alcohol addiction treatment to a gateway drug.
+You may wonder, “What are gateway drug treatment options?”
+You might also ask yourself if you need addiction treatment for use of a gateway drug.
 Even if you feel like the substances you use aren’t powerful enough to create an addiction or control your life, you may need treatment.

 - Intense craving for your drug of choice